Justintime50/dad-node/README.md

 | europe/uk-addresses.json | United Kingdom - England Area | 5             | EU_UK  |

 ## United States

-All of these files will be found in the `data/united-states` directory.

 | Filename                        | Locations                 | Address Count | Tag    |
 | ------------------------------- | ------------------------- | ------------- | ------ |